ZhenLiuBuaa/Improved_CenterNet/README.md

 ## Improved_CenterNet
 This repository is based on [CenterNet](https://github.com/xingyizhou/CenterNet) A simple improvement of CenterNet.
+(It can get 1.0%~1.2% improvement)

 ![Manhattan Error Distance of Samples](https://user-images.githubusercontent.com/45850504/112993240-8eff8180-919b-11eb-9f76-07d95dfa992f.png "Manhattan Error Distance of Samples")
 As the figure shows, 47.8% wrong classified samples have 1 Manhattan Distance.
 So, we aims to add more modifications for those samples.